szkolnictwoKamil/Image_recognition_of_plants/README.md

 # Image Recognition of Plants with Transfer Learning and Feature Compression

 ## **Project Overview**
+Master's Thesis.
 This project focuses on the **classification of plant species using deep learning models** while optimizing memory usage.
 The primary objective is to verify whether **compressed neural networks** can achieve classification accuracy comparable to standard, uncompressed architectures, while significantly reducing memory and computational requirements.

 To achieve this, the project explores **transfer learning**—leveraging pretrained models to improve training efficiency—and **feature dimensionality reduction** techniques such as **Principal Component Analysis (PCA)** and **Linear Discriminant Analysis (LDA)** to compress feature representations.
 By employing these techniques, the aim is to develop **lightweight, self-sufficient models** suitable for deployment in environments with limited computational resources, such as **mobile applications for plant recognition**.